P. L. Light Systems: Maximize Yields with Smart Lighting Strategies. Using Metrics For a More Efficient Grow

 We will use cannabis as an example and measure yield in grams per square foot of growing space.

 If you reported a yield of 195000 grams from that space, you can now do your calculation.
-(Note: the final product weight should be reported dry and destemmed, as it should be in a condition which will qualify as a final product.)
+(Note: the final product weight should be reported dry and destemmed, as it should be in a condition that will qualify as a final product.)

 Calculation: